 55 Until 2011, foreign private issuers had the option of electing to provide financial statements under Item 17 of Form 20-F, which allows the omission of certain information (including financial information relating to the company's operating segments).
-However, the SEC phased out Item 17 for most issuers, other than Canadian regulations, including disclosure of financial information for operating segments with revenues, profits and losses or assets that comprise more than a certain percentage of the consolidated assets or financial results of the company.56
+However, the SEC phased out Item 17 for most issuers, other than Canadian MJDS filers, for financial years ending on or after December 15, 2011.
+See SEC Release Nos.
+33-8989; 3458620 (Sept.
+23, 2008).